Restoration Druid Healing Spell Summary — Shadowlands 9.1.5

 If you are new to Restoration, this is a great place to start to get an understanding of how the spec works.
 On this page we will discuss what abilities you have, what they are used for within the specialisation, how they interact with each other and also with important cooldowns.
-If you already have experience with Restoration and are comfortable with it in Legion, it is recommended you skip this section and move on to the rest of the guide.
+If you already have experience with Restoration and are comfortable with it in the current expansion, it is recommended you skip this section and move on to the rest of the guide.

-2. Main Resource of Restoration Druids
+Main Resource of Restoration Druids

 Mana is your only resource as a Restoration Druid.
 All of your healing abilities cost Mana, so managing it so that you do not run out over the course of each encounter is crucial to being able to heal competitively.

-3. Basic Abilities for Restoration Druids
+Basic Abilities for Restoration Druids

 Wild Growth places a HoT on up to 6 lowest health raid members around the target you cast it on.
 The HoT heals for more damage initially, then for less and less as it goes on.
 Wild Growth is very expensive, yet very Mana efficient.
 You should be casting this spell any time 6 people need healing and plan your Mana usage around it.

 Regrowth is an emergency heal.
 It heals for a moderate amount instantly and a smaller amount over 12 seconds.
 Regrowth will also have 40% increased critical chance when cast on a target with a Regrowth HoT.
 Despite the tooltip, the HoT effect will also benefit from increased critical strike chance.